cloudmesh-community/book/books/cloud/overview.md

 : :o: This chapter also includes information on how to achieve this with `eve`, but this framework is no longer supported.
 In a future version of the document we will remove this eve section.

+**GraphQL**

+: In this chapter we will intorduce you to GraphQL whic alloes you to access data through a query language.
+It allows clients to easily formulate queries that retrieve desired data.
+Restrictions to the queries can be formulated to download what is needed.
+Other features include a type system.
+Github has added in addition to its REST service also a GraphQL interface.
+YOu will have the opertunity to explore GraphQl while interfaceing with GitHub.

 **Hypervisors**